 Getting the benefits you deserve from your employer’s workers’ compensation insurance is not a simple matter.
-As you can imagine, it involves plenty of red tape that could easily confuse you, and eventually result in the unfair denial of your claim—that is, unless you have an experienced Las Vegas workers’ compensation attorney on your side.
+As you can imagine, it involves plenty of red tape that could easily confuse you, and eventually result in the unfair denial of your claim—that is, unless you have an experienced Las Vegas workers’ comp attorney on your side.
 You could be entitled to the following benefits:

 - Medical care